GjikaByte/GjikaByte/README.md

 I'm a data and trading enthusiast with extensive experience in financial modeling and programming.
 I specialise in leveraging data engineering and analytics to drive decision-making and optimise trading strategies.

-🗺️ Based in the Netherlands
+🗺️ Based in the Italy

 📚 MSc in Finance from EDHEC